Passport & Notarial Services By Appointment Only

 If you’re a New Zealand citizen, staff at New Zealand embassies can help you in several ways if you get into difficulties overseas – see https://www.safetravel.govt.nz/our-services(external link)

 Consular staff at Embassies can:

-- help you contact family or friends to request emergency funds(external link)
+- help you contact relatives or friends to request emergency funds(external link)

-- provide a list of English-speaking lawyers, and contact family and friends on your behalf, if you are detained or arrested(external link)
+- provide a list of English-speaking lawyers, and help you contact family and friends, if you are detained or arrested(external link)